 They are virtually noise-free so that you can juice without fear of rousing up anybody from sleep.
 You can juice while listening to the TV or talking with your kids.

 Our Picks for the Best Juicers on the Market

-These are short reviews of the best rated juicers on the market.
-Click through or visit this page to see more in-depth, awesome juicing macine reviews.
+These are short reviews of the best-rated juicers on the market.
+Click through or visit this page to see more in-depth, awesome juicing machine reviews.

 The Omega J8006 Nutrition Center Juicer

-The Omega J8006 Nutrition Center juicer is a masticating type of juicer which works at slow speeds (only 80 RPM) to efficiently extract juice from all kinds of produce without generating heat and foam.
+The Omega J8006 Nutrition Center Juicer is a masticating type of juicer which works at slow speeds (only 80 RPM) to efficiently extract juice from all kinds of products without generating heat and foam.
 The juice yield is high, is of superior quality and boasts of a shelf life of up to 72 hours.
 This juicer works quietly and is backed up by a 15-year warranty for your peace of mind.
 What’s more, it performs multiple functions as a nut butter and pasta making machine.
 The price may be limiting but its efficiency lets you save on produce over time.
 If you’re after high-quality juice, we rate this as the best masticating juicer on the market.

 The Breville 800JEXL Juice Fountain Elite 1000 Watt Juice Extractor

 This juicer (which is one of Breville’s top juicers) is a hardworking high-powered centrifugal-type juicer which features 2-speed controls — the fast 13,500 RPM and the slow 6,500 RPM to extract juice from both softer fruits and tougher greens.
 Its major selling point is the measly amount of heat generated — only 1.8 degrees F — to give you juice that is teeming with enzymes and antioxidants.
 Convenience is another good feature as it has a patented large feed tube which can accommodate whole fruits and vegetables so you don’t have to spend time and energy prepping your produce.
 It’s so much more than a good juicer, we rate it as one of the best juicers you can get your hands on.

 The Breville Compact Juice Fountain 700-Watt Juice Extractor